 The OECD DAC, which tracks official development assistance (ODA) spending, has released the latest global aid figures.
 Due to a lag in reporting and analysis, these only cover through the end of 2019, but they paint a grim picture for what development assistance looked like in the lead up to the global pandemic.
 While overall global aid totalled US$151.7 billion, aid fell far short of commitments, and what’s more, development assistance to Africa and the most vulnerable countries declined.
 The top...

 A roundup of the latest news, stats, and analysis of COVID-19’s impact in Africa.
-View our data tracker and sign up for our weekly newsletter here, and read on for more about which country has reached 1 million cases and Tanzania’s continued pandemic silence.
+Read on for more about which country has reached 1 million cases and Tanzania’s continued pandemic silence.
 But first, how to prevent a vaccine apartheid.
 Top news Catastrophic moral failure: UNAIDS Director Winnie Byanyima recently called out the emerging ‘“Vaccine Apartheid” as rich countries hoard vaccine supplies.
-WHO Director General Tedros said “We are...
+WHO Director General Tedros said “We are on the brink of a catastrophic moral failure.”
+The Economic Intelligence Unit predicts...